-Grant funding must begin during the 2020 or 2021 calendar year.
+Grant funding must begin during the present calendar year or the year following.
 Grant funds must be expended within one year of the start of the award.
 (Individuals seeking fellowship support should consider the Linda H. Peterson Fellowship or the Curran Fellowships Program.)

 The RSVP Field Development Grant Program is funded by a generous bequest from the estate of Eileen Curran (1927-2013).
 An Associate Editor of The Wellesley Index and the founder of The Curran Index, Eileen committed her life to deepening and broadening our understanding of 19th-century British periodicals.
 Her vision of the importance of primary research and research tools to accomplish such research animates this grant competition.